-The DVD contains a fake alternate ending where Average Joe's loses the final match and the film goes to the credits as the announcer exclaims that they are going home with absolutely nothing.
-This was apparently sacked after test audiences were unhappy with the original ending (Globo Gym wins).
+The DVD contains a fake alternate ending where Average Joe's loses the final match, and the film goes to the credits as the announcer exclaims that they are going home with absolutely nothing.
+This was apparently sacked after test audiences were unhappy with the original ending (with Globo Gym winning).